Key takeaways

 Apollo

 Apollo combines a database of 210M+ contacts and 30M+ companies with built-in sales engagement tools.
-Contact data, email sequencing, call tracking, and meeting scheduling are available within a single interface, which reduces the number of tools smaller teams need to manage.
+The Apollo AI Sales Platform packages AI agents for prospecting and outreach, AI-drafted personalized emails, and conversation summaries from synced calls in a single interface, which reduces the number of tools smaller teams need to manage.

 The search interface includes standard firmographic filters: industry, employee count, revenue range, and location.
 Apollo's Chrome extension surfaces contact information while browsing LinkedIn or company websites.
 The platform syncs with Salesforce and HubSpot to push contacts directly into CRM workflows.